 The Address Verification Service is a tool that allows you to check if the address of a credit card is linked to the person claiming to own that credit card.
 The AVS tool is usually provided to you by your credit card processor and can be used whenever you're processing a keyed-in transaction (such as online or through a Virtual Terminal).

-AVS is a one of a number of fraud prevention tools that can prevent stolen credit cards from being used for purchases at your business.
+AVS is one of a number of fraud prevention tools that can help prevent stolen credit cards from being used for purchases at your business.

 How Does AVS Verify The Address?